Petr Pavlensky: Fixation (2013)

 On 10 November 2013, while sitting naked on the stone pavement in front of Lenin's Mausoleum on the Red Square, Moscow, Pavlensky hammered a large nail through his scrotum, affixing it to the stone pavement.
 His political art event coincided with the annual Russian Police Day.
 When the police arrived, they covered him with a blanket and later arrested him.

-"A naked artist, looking at his testicles nailed to the cobblestone is a metaphor of apathy, political indifference, and fatalism of Russian society," declared Pavlensky in his statement to the media.
+"A naked artist, looking at his testicles nailed to the cobblestone is a metaphor of apathy, political indifference, and fatalism of Russian society."

 Freedom (2014)

 On 23 February 2014 Pavlensky organized an event called Freedom inspired by Maidan and the 2014 Ukrainian revolution.
 The artist and his friends built an imitation barricade on Tripartite Bridge in Saint Petersburg, burned tires, and beat drums.
 The event was interrupted by Saint Petersburg police who arrested Pavlensky and his colleagues.

 On 25 February 2014 Dzerzhinsky Criminal Court stopped the administrative case against Pavlensky on the accusations of hooliganism, and released him from custody.
 An investigation into Pavlensky's alleged violation of the regulations on political meetings continued.
 He was charged with vandalism due to the tire burning.
 During the investigation, Pavlensky secretly recorded his interrogation sessions with Pavel Yasman, the main investigating officer, and involved him into a discussion on the nature and meanings of political art.
 Yasman then quit his job at Russia’s Investigative Committee and began preparing to become a lawyer in order to defend Pavlensky.
-The transcript of the conversations was published as the Dialogues on art in several countries.
+The transcript of their conversations was published as the Dialogues on art in several countries.

+Pavlensky invited prostitues to testify against him at his trial, explaining:“They are prostitutes whom I paid so that they would come and testify.
+And it is equivalent to the testimony of other witnesses for the prosecution since they have just as much to do with the case.
+They have exactly the same motive.”

 Segregation (2014)

-On 19 October 2014 Pavlensky cut off his earlobe with a chef's knife while sitting naked on the roof of the infamous Serbsky Center to make visible political abuse of psychiatry in Russia.
+On 19 October 2014 Pavlensky cut off his earlobe with a chef's knife while sitting naked on the roof of the infamous Serbsky Center to make visible the political abuse of psychiatry in Russia.
 This art event was an homage to Van Gogh.